hellerve/blog/wip/Introducing_anima.md

 All we’re doing for now is defining a sketch with an empty setup and draw function and a size of 800 by 800 pixels.

 This sketch is already executable!
-Running `carp -x <name-of-the-file` will open a pitch-black window that is the size we specified and wait for us to close it again.
-Not much interesting stuff yet, but it’s a start, just like a blank canvas.
+Running `carp -x <name-of-the-file>` will open a pitch-black window that is the size we specified and wait for us to close it again.
+Not very interesting yet, but it’s a start, just like a blank canvas.

 Alright, let’s get `setup` out of the way!
 This sketch is supposed to cycle